 Take it in the morning, but not with calcium or iron.

 Zinc is found in all of our cells and is water soluble so you need a constant supply.
 Zinc is necessary for hormone production, increases hormone production if there is a deficiency, and helps the body release human growth hormone which helps the body heal itself, builds strength and stamina, and builds a healthy metabolism.
-Low zinc levels low zinc dulls your sense of taste, which often means intense cravings for salty or sweet foods.
+Low levels of zinc can dull your sense of taste, which often means intense cravings for salty or sweet foods.
 If you have an intense craving for sugar, chocolate, or salty foods, especially right after eating, you may be zinc deficient.
 Other signs of zinc deficiency are white spots on the fingernails and an aversion to the taste of plain water.
 For more on zinc read my in-depth post HERE.

-Start with a liquid zinc at low 5 mg dose per day, which is 3-4 drops under the tongue with the brand I recommend.
-Slowly work your way up because taking too much zinc at once can make you nauseous.
-Continue with 5 mg/day for 3 days.
-Then double the dose to 10 mg/day for three more days.
-As long as you don't feel nauseous, keep doubling until you are at about 30 mg/day.
-At that point, you can try switching over to a 30 or 50mg capsule or tablet.
+Start with a 25-30 mg dose for 30 days.
+As long as you don’t feel nauseous, you can try switching over to a 50mg capsule or tablet.
 Note: do not take zinc with calcium or iron as it can interfere with absorption.
 If zinc upsets your stomach, take it with food, but again, try to avoid dairy or food high in calcium.

 take 100 mcg daily in the morning